 In this study the main aspects of influenza transmission via fine and ultrafine bioaerosols were considered.
-Here, we aimed to estimate the impact of the different environment conditions on the deposition rate of the infectious bioaerosols in the respiratory tract (RT).
+Here, we aimed to estimate the impact of the different environment conditions on the deposition rate of the infectious bioaerosols in the respiratory tract.

 We review the problems of epidemiology of respiratory infections and aspects of airborne transmission/spread of infectious agents.
-We contrast these approaches with known data from next area: inhalation toxicology, respiratory drug delivery and physics of heat and mass transfer in the airways.
+We contrast these approaches with known data from next areas: inhalation toxicology, respiratory drug delivery and physics of heat and mass transfer in the airways.

-On the basis of these analyses, we propose the next main concepts:
+Based on the conducted analysis, we propose the next main concepts:

 1 Breathing cool air leads to the supersaturation of air in RT;